darlliu/mafslice/README.md

 1. Refer to compile.sh for how to compile dynamic libraries.
     Important: Link as much as possible into the .so NOT later when compiling the python library.

 2. Then edit Jamroot and boost-build.jam accordingly.
-Note: \<token\>VAL does not tolerate whitespace inbetween.
+Note: `<TOKEN>VAL` does not tolerate whitespace inbetween.

 3. The structure is always cpp code -> .so (linking all necessary boost and other libraries) -> python adaptor (as simple as possible) -> python .so